akamenev/aro-private/registry-private-blob.md

 ## Create private link
 Configure private link on a created storage account
+1. Choose your resource group and give private enpoint a name

 ![Basics](images/Basics.png)

+2. Choose 'storageAccounts' resource type, your storage account and 'blob' as a target sub-resource

 ![Resource](images/Resource.png)

+3. Choose your vnet and subnet.
+Under the 'Private DNS Integration' section choose 'Yes'

 ![Configuration](images/Configuration.png)

 ## Create a secret that containers a storage account key